edoardottt/pwdsafety/README.md

 **This tool doesn't store any information!!**
 **Remember, never use personal information in your password!**

 - Use a password manager (I recommend [bitwarden](https://bitwarden.com/))
 - Don't use the same password for different services
 - Enable 2FA when possible

-Example :bar_chart:
+Example :bar_chart
 ----------

 [![asciicast](https://asciinema.org/a/406710.svg)](https://asciinema.org/a/406710)